-- 18.11 Most services are proposing fee increases by 8.8% for 2024/25 in order to maintain income levels in real terms and to cover costs.
+- 18.14 Most services are proposing fee increases by 8.8% for 2024/25 in order to maintain income levels in real terms and to cover costs.
 This is in the context of public sector wage inflation and that RPI has increased by 20% over the last two years.
-Whilst, in a handful of instances, zero or lower increases are proposed, applying this approach across most or all services is likely to increase the existing budget reduction requirement. - 18.12 The Governance, Strategy and Resources Scrutiny Board at its meeting on 25 January 2024 scrutinised the proposed fees and charges for 2024/25 and was content to commend them to Cabinet.
+Whilst, in a handful of instances, zero or lower increases are proposed, applying this approach across most or all services is likely to increase the existing budget reduction requirement. - 18.15 The Governance, Strategy and Resources Scrutiny Board at its meeting on 25 January 2024 scrutinised the proposed fees and charges for 2024/25 and was content to commend them to Cabinet.
+Cabinet at its meeting on 12 February 2024 has commended all budget proposals (including Fees and Charges) to Council.